My Son Knew What His Mommy Needed

 Even during his young tender years, he had learned one thing: when daddy holds mommy everything get better.

-In his precious, tender-hearted mind he connived a sneaky, but tried and true plan.
+In his precious, tender-hearted mind he connived a sneaky plan.

 When he reached my husband for the “man to man” talk, he simply asked one question.